bshoo/bshoo/README.md

 🌍  I'm from Bengaluru

 <p>
   Here, you will find my attempts at understanding some languages, tools and concepts.
-Feel free to look around and corect me where I've gone wrong.
+Feel free to look around and correct me where I've gone wrong.
 </p>
 <!--
 **bshoo/bshoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.